DELOACH BLOG

 When do you know if your decarbonation system needs service?

-f you are removing Carbon Dioxide (CO2) to increase your pH or to prevent the formation of carbonic acid to protect and guard against corrosion and the media packing has become fouled you will see an increase regeneration requirement on your ion exchange resin system.
+Using Carbon Dioxide removal (CO2) to increase your pH levels in water or prevent carbonic acid formation to protect and guard against corrosion and the media packing has become fouled, you will see an increased regeneration requirement on your ion exchange resin system.
 This is an indication that the decarbonation tower is not functioning properly.

 Water Channeling can cause increased hydraulic loads

-if the distribution system is fouled or plugged (as typical in weir systems) it will create what is known as a “channeling” effect inside of the tower.
+if the distribution system is fouled or plugged (as typical in weir systems), it will create what is known as a “channeling” effect inside of the tower.
 This causes an increase in hydraulic loading in one or more sections of the media bed and media surfaces.
-If this increases too much hydraulic flooding will occur in those areas and the unit will not properly perform.
-During a hydraulic flood condition the degasifier or aerator media cannot obtain a proper air to water ratio loading rate and this decreases the efficiency of the equipment.
+If this increases, too much hydraulic flooding will occur in those areas, and the unit will not properly perform.
+During a hydraulic flood, the degasifier or aerator media cannot obtain a proper air-to-water ratio loading rate, which decreases the equipment's efficiency.

-Oxidation of solidsOxidation of solids in the media can occur
+An illustration on Oxidation of solidsOxidation of solids in the media can occur.

-If solids or fouling is allowed to build and is not removed structural damage can occur inside of the degasification or aeration tower.
-If the media bed becomes fouled to the point where water flow is restricted the weight on the internal structures of the tower will exceed the original design capability and cause the collapse of the media support plate and typically damage other internal components such as the air resistor or blower duct intake fittings or vents.
+If solids or fouling is allowed to build and is not removed, structural damage can occur inside the degasification or aeration tower.
+If the media bed becomes fouled to the point where water flow is restricted, the weight on the internal structures of the tower will exceed the original design capability and cause the collapse of the media support plate and typically damage other internal components such as the air resistor or blower duct intake fittings or vents.

-If your degasification or decarbonation tower system also includes a chemical scrubber of biological scrubber please do not forget to inspect the internal condition of the scrubber during the maintenance inspection period.
-Excessive fouling in a scrubber will lower performance and can damage the internals just like the water degasification tower.
-DeLoach Industries, Inc. offers a wide range of packed towers and scrubbers in addition to field support services for all of your needs.
-For more information or to learn more contact the professionals at DeLoach Industries Inc. at (941) 371-4995.
+If your degasification or decarbonation tower system also includes a chemical or biological scrubber, please do not forget to inspect the internal condition of the scrubber during the maintenance inspection period.
+Excessive fouling in a scrubber will lower performance and can damage the internals, just like the water degasification tower.
+DeLoach Industries, Inc. offers a wide range of packed towers, scrubbers, and field support services for all your needs.
+For more information or to learn about carbon removal technologies, contact the professionals at DeLoach Industries Inc. at (941) 371-4995.

 Topics: water treatment issues, blower maintenance, aeration, water treatment, advanced treatment solutions, degasifier, Deagasification, decarbonation of water